 - Using the Course Schedule Worksheet, create your first choice and several alternatives schedules.
 Use the Weekly Schedule Worksheet to make sure that none of your classes conflict.

 - Consult your Faculty Advisor about your proposed schedule.
 They may have helpful suggestions for you to consider before registration.

 - Add your course choices into the preferred sections of WebAdvisor.

-- Login to WebAdvisor.
-Select Register for Sections.
+- Login to WebAdvisor and select Register for Sections

 - Select Search and Register for Sections

 - Select the correct registration term from the drop-down menu on the top left of the screen

 - Select the subject of the course and fill in the course level and number information and click Submit

 - Check the correct course(s) and select Submit